 Discount rate.
-The discount rate used to measure the total pension liability was 7.00%, which was a decrease from the prior year's discount rate of 7.25%.
+The discount rate used to measure the total pension liability was 7.00%, which was the same as the prior year rate.
 The projection of cash flows used to determine the discount rate assumed that Authority contributions will continue to be made at the current rates.
 Based on those assumptions, the Retirement Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current Retirement Plan members.